OpenTermsArchive/contrib-versions/Flattr/Privacy Policy.md

 Privacy Policy (long version)

 Your protection and data confidentiality is of utmost importance to us (“**Flattr**” “**we**” “**our**”). that is why we take protecting your personal data very seriously and collect as little data as possible.
 Nevertheless, some personal data is necessary to provide the services of our website flattr.com (hereinafter referred to “**Website**”), and our extension (hereinafter referred to as “**Extension**”, Website and Extension hereinafter referred to as “**Services**”).
 This Privacy Policy shall inform you about the personal data we collect and how exactly that data is processed.
 We gather and use personal data firmly within the provisions of the European General Data Protection Regulation (Regulation (EU) 2016/679) (“GDPR”), the applicable EU Laws and German and Swedish national data protection.
 In the following text we will inform you about the specific data, the scope and the purpose of the collection and use of personal data by us when using the Services, the legal basis for such collection and processing as well as your rights to protect your personal data.
-The Privacy Policy does not apply to the practices of third parties that Flattr does not own or control, or to individuals that Flattr does not employ or manage. “**You**”, “**Your**” and “**Yourself**” refer to anyone visiting our Website or using the Extension.
+The Privacy Policy does not apply to the practices of third parties that Flattr does not own or control, or to individuals that Flattr does not employ or manage.
+“**You**”, “**Your**” and “**Yourself**” refer to anyone visiting our Website or using the Extension.

-<a name=”responsibility">Who is responsible for the data collection and processing (contacts)?
+Who is responsible for the data collection and processing (contacts)?
 Controller

 The legal person responsible for the collection, processing and / or use of personal data in connection with all Flattr Services (“**Controller**”) is: